dtcenter/MET/met/docs/Users_Guide/installation.rst

 Installation of required libraries
 __________________________________

-As described in Section :ref:`Install_Required-libraries-and`, some external libraries are required for building the MET:
+As described in :numref:`Install_Required-libraries-and`, some external libraries are required for building the MET:

 1.
 NCEP's BUFRLIB is used by the MET to decode point-based observation datasets in PrepBUFR format.
 Once you have downloaded and unpacked the BUFRLIB tarball, refer to the README_BUFRLIB file.
 When compiling the library using the GNU C and Fortran compilers, users are strongly encouraged to use the -DUNDERSCORE and -fno-second-underscore options.
 Compiling the BUFRLIB using the GNU compilers consists of the following 3 steps: